 Cuts and burns: Food service employees, in particular, are at greater risk of cuts and burns from preparing and cooking food.

 Violence: Violence is the leading cause of death at work, and retail employees are at greater risk than most, especially those with later hours of operation.
 Among retail workers, liquor store employees are at the most likely to be killed on the job.
 Factors that put retail locations at greater risk include greater exposure to the public, cash and/or valuables on the premises, and small staff sizes.

-If you’re a Colorado retail employee and you’ve suffered an injury at work, don’t make the mistake of trying to handle your own workers’ compensation claim.
-And don’t wait too long to ask for help.
-The clock starts ticking on your ability to file a claim as soon as you’re injured.
+If you are a Colorado retail employee and you have suffered an injury at work, do not make the mistake of trying to handle your own workers’ compensation claim.
+And do not wait too long to ask for help from our retail store negligence lawyer in Denver.
+The clock starts ticking on your ability to file a claim as soon as you are injured.
 We offer a no-obligation free consultation so you have nothing to lose.
-Call the Colorado workers’ compensation lawyers at Burg Simpson at 303-792-5595 or fill out a FREE Evaluation Form today.
+Call the workers’ compensation lawyers at Burg Simpson at 303-792-5595 or fill out a FREE Evaluation Form today.